awsdocs/amazon-ec2-user-guide/doc_source/EBSEncryption.md

 You encrypt EBS volumes by enabling encryption, either using [encryption by default](#encryption-by-default) or by enabling encryption when you create a volume that you want to encrypt\.

-When you encrypt a volume, you can specify the CMK to use to encrypt the volume\.
+When you encrypt a volume, you can specify the symmetric CMK to use to encrypt the volume\.
 If you do not specify a CMK, the key that is used for encryption depends on the encryption state of the source snapshot and its ownership\.
 For more information, see the [encryption outcomes table](#ebs-volume-encryption-outcomes)\.

 You cannot change the CMK that is associated with an existing snapshot or volume\.
 However, you can associate a different CMK during a snapshot copy operation so that the resulting copied snapshot is encrypted by the new CMK\.

 ### Creating New Empty Volumes with Encryption<a name="new-encrypted-volumes"></a>

 When you create a new, empty EBS volume, you can encrypt it by enabling encryption for the specific volume creation operation\.
 If you enabled EBS encryption by default, the volume is automatically encrypted\.
 By default, the volume is encrypted to your default key for EBS encryption\.
-Alternatively, you can specify a different CMK for the specific volume creation operation\.
+Alternatively, you can specify a different symmetric CMK for the specific volume creation operation\.
 The volume is encrypted by the time it is first available, so your data is always secured\.
 For detailed procedures, see [Creating an Amazon EBS Volume](ebs-creating-volume.md)\.

 By default, the CMK that you selected when creating a volume encrypts the snapshots that you make from the volume and the volumes that you restore from those encrypted snapshots\.
 You cannot remove encryption from an encrypted volume or snapshot, which means that a volume restored from an encrypted snapshot, or a copy of an encrypted snapshot, is always encrypted\.